mauvm/meal-planner-infrastructure/README.md

 - [App](https://github.com/mauvm/meal-planner-app/): the HTTP web interface (UI)
 - [Shopping List](https://github.com/mauvm/meal-planner-shopping-list/): the API for managing shopping list items

+These services build their own Docker images and push it to a registry that must be accessible to your Kubernetes cluster.

 See [`kubernetes/production/kustomization.yml`](kubernetes/production/kustomization.yml) for setting the service versions.

 ## Local Development